01 - Discovery

 If a party does not comply with an order for the production of a document in their possession without justifiable grounds, the court may, in its discretion, deem proven the opposing party's allegation with regard to such document or fact to be established by such document.

-Notwithstanding the above, if there is no preparatory proceeding, the court may order the parties to produce documents or articles, to notify witnesses or expert witnesses to produce documents or articles, to conduct inspections or order expert testimony, or to request an agency or organization to conduct an investigation, amongst other things.
+Notwithstanding the above, if there is no preparatory proceeding, the court may order the parties to produce documents or articles, to notify witnesses or expert witnesses to produce documents or articles, to conduct inspections or order expert testimony, or to request an agency or organization to conduct an investigation, among other things.